densanki/docker-recrusive-test/README.md

 **!!!
 DANGER !!!**
 This Docker file will work recrusive and can create very fast a lot of container from same image.
-In our test in 1 min 100 Docker Container can be created There no direct way to stop the all containers because they are so many.
+In our test in 1 min 100 Docker Container can be created.
+There no direct way to stop the all containers because they are so many.
-Try in emergency STRG+C on Root Container or
+Try in emergency STRG+C on Root Container or shutdown host
 ```
 docker stop the-one
 docker stop $(docker ps -a -q)